 In software, as in language, we use euphemisms to hide a failure of thought.
 We call it a "department" when we actually mean a "separate plugin."
 To tell the difference, apply the Three-Strike Rule.
 If a subsystem triggers any of these signals, it is not a department; it is a split.

 - Strike One: The Register Shift.
-Personas in a true plugin share a professional dialect.
-A book designer and a magazine art director both operate at the publication threshold; they speak the language of form and layout.
-A software engineer speaks the language of logic and state.
-If the "department" requires a completely different vocabulary, it is a separate plugin.
+Personas in a true plugin share a professional dialect—a specific linguistic register.
+A book designer and a magazine art director both operate at the publication threshold; they speak the language of bleed, gutters, and typeface weight.
+An ad-copywriter speaks the language of conversion, hooks, and CTA friction.

 The Diagnostic Test